 There are too many airlines around the world to enumerate every single policy, but below is a sampling.

 In Europe, Air France offers a 25 percent discount on your second seat if purchased in advance, with a full refund if there are unoccupied seats on your flight.
-If your flight is full, you haven’t booked an additional seat and you can’t fit comfortably into a single seat, you may not be permitted to board.
-Meanwhile, British Airways requires passengers to be able to be able to buckle their seatbelt and fully lower both armrests; if you can’t fit into the seat under these conditions, you must purchase an extra seat.
+If your flight is full, you haven’t booked an additional seat, and you can’t fit comfortably into a single seat, you may not be permitted to board.
+Meanwhile, British Airways requires passengers to be able to fully lower both armrests; if you can’t fit into the seat under these conditions, you must purchase an extra seat.

 Do you think the airlines’ policies are fair to all passengers?